rqian239/world.ly/README.md

 9. Open the cloned worldly project in your IDE (VSCode is recommended).

 10. Open a command prompt or terminal in the project directory and run
 ```console
 pip install -r requirements.txt
 ```

 11. In functions.py, change the "path_of_oracle_instant_client" variable to the path of the oracle instant client on your machine.

 ## **Running On Local Host for Windows**

 1. Download UFL VPN, if you do not have it (https://net-services.ufl.edu/provided-services/vpn/clients/)

-2. Connect to UFL VPN by opening the Cisco AnyConnect Secure Mobility Client
+2. Connect to UFL VPN using the Cisco AnyConnect Secure Mobility Client

 3. Type 'vpn.ufl.edu' in the bar if prompted to and insert ufl credentials

-4. Open a Command Prompt and navigate to the world.ly repository (i.e., C:\world.ly)
+4. Open a Command Prompt and navigate to the world.ly project root directory

 5. Run
 ```console
 python main.py
 ```

-6. Open a web browser and type 'http://127.0.0.1:8050' in the URL
+6. Open http://127.0.0.1:8050/ in your web browser

 7. Have fun with world.ly!